 My idea for the Sweet Potato Cupcake with Chai Frosting came to me days before the competition.
 It popped into my head while I was in the shower.

 My friend Sara had just come back from India, and the first thing I had grilled her about was chai tea.
 She told me that the best chai in India is sold by chaiwallas (tea peddlers) on trains.
 They get on the train when it pulls into the station, sell the tea they just brewed, and get off before the train departs.
-Keep reading →
+Continue reading

-Tagged: Baking, Brooklyn, competition, cook-offs, cupcakes, events, Recipes
+Tagged Baking, Brooklyn, competition, cook-offs, cupcakes, events, Recipes

 Last minute last minute last minute.
 I will be competing in the third annual Brooklyn Kitchen cupcake cookoff tomorrow.
 There will be a full play by play recap of the action on my blog after the fact, but if you want to get in on the action, eat all the cupcakes your belly can handle, and party in the process, be at Union Pool tomorrow night!